General Guidelines

 Application tips

 MAC occasionally publishes blogs and tutorials to help you put together the best application possible.
-You can find these at: https://artscouncil.mb.ca/category/blog/application-tips/
+You can find these here: https://artscouncil.mb.ca/category/blog/application-tips/

 Have an idea for a topic we should cover?
 Let us know by emailing esaurette@artscouncil.mb.ca.